frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/PS-S14.webp" style="width:100%">
       <figcaption>14.
 Mirror this plate across the Right plane to create a reference plate.
 You should color this plate an abnormal color so it is easily distinguishable from the main plate.
-Name this reference plate "zREF Plate" this will make it appear at the bottom of the insert menu, making it harder to accidentally use in the assembly.</figcaption>
+Name this reference plate "zREF Plate".
+This will make it appear at the bottom of the insert menu, making it harder to accidentally use in the assembly.</figcaption>
     </figure>
   </div>